tychonievich/cso1-s2022/markdown/memory.md

 }
 ```

-The memory returned by `malloc` becomes garbage at the comment `// midpoint`{.c} because it is never used after that;
+The memory returned by the `calloc` call becomes garbage at the comment `// midpoint`{.c} because it is never used after that;
 it becomes unreachable after the function returns (and hence is a [memory leak](#memory-leak)).

 It's not related to memory, but what mathematical function does `bad(n)` compute?^[Answer: `floor(log2((n)*(n+1)/2))+1`{.c}]